 We focus on open-ended art.

-We do not make the kids follow step-by-step instructions to produce ‘cookie-cutter’ art.
+Even though we offer online art classes we do not make the kids simply follow step-by-step instructions to produce ‘cookie-cutter’ art.
 Instead, we expose them to new artists, techniques, materials and ideas and let them explore it on their own.
-Every day, we spark their curiosity and let their creativity take over.
+We spark their curiosity and let their creativity take over.

 Color: We talk about different colors and how they work together.
 We mix colors, sort them and see how we can use colors to express our emotions.
 We explore the art of Mondrian, Seurat , Rothko and others.

 Shape: We are talking about organic and geometric shapes and use them to create our art.
 We explore the art of Matisse, Klee and Kandinsky.

 Texture: We experiment with actual and visual textures.
 We create art that we can feel with our fingers while we focus on Nevelson, Oldenburg and Van Gogh.

 Pattern, repetition and symmetry: We exercise our logical thinking with complex patterns and mandalas.
 We explore symmetry and repetition in art and in the world around us.
 Our artists are Monet, Escher and Rinauld.